 It’s often wrongly assumed that modern interfaces are offputting to customers with low digital skills or low digital confidence levels but this isn’t borne out by engagement results.

-I concluded that one actionable aspect of the digital exclusion dilemma is to ensure your digital offering is fit for purpose– and that means fit for all customers, not just the digital-natives.
+I concluded that one actionable aspect of the digital exclusion dilemma is to ensure your digital offering is fit for purpose and that means fit for all customers, not just the digital natives.
 By extending digital engagement, organisations can choose how to allocate the newly freed-up resources.
-This could be extra advisors manning the phones to improve first time resolution for non-digital customers, or it could be extending help to customers in very difficult circumstances, who may have affordability issues or be in vulnerable circumstances.
+This could be extra advisors manning the phones to improve first-time resolution for non-digital customers, or it could be extending help to customers who have affordability issues or are in vulnerable circumstances.

 The knock-on effect of digital transformation can, perhaps surprisingly, be to improve services for that relatively small but important group of customers who currently do not have the means, inclination or the skills to engage.
 Furthermore, as business requirements change, so digital systems can be configured, easily and simply, to keep up with fluctuating or developing circumstances.
 This makes digital transformation a good investment, both financially, automating a wide range of routine but time-consuming tasks and as a consequence, freeing up capacity and resources for those who still like to hear a human voice. .
 Win-win.